 Your state's laws will determine the legal implications of transporting marijuana products.
 In states where marijuana is illegal, delivery and transportation are also illegal.
 States that have legalized cannabis have their own transportation laws.
 In Washington, you need to have a retailer license and comply with the requirements outlined in the law.

 Don't Transport Cannabis Across State Lines

 Cannabis is still illegal under federal law.
-This means transporting marijuana across states may result in federal prosecution.
-The supremacy clause of the Constitution also gives federal agencies the power to prosecute people working in cannabis deliveries even though the act is legal under state law.
-If you are running a delivery business, be aware of federal laws and the enforcement priorities of federal agencies to better understand the risks associated with this business.
+This means taking marijuana across state lines may result in federal prosecution.
+The Constitution's Supremacy Clause also allows federal agencies to prosecute cannabis delivery businesses.
+This is true even though the act is legal under state law.
+It is essential to know the enforcement priorities of federal agencies to better understand the risks associated with this business.

 - Marijuana Business: Licenses, Permits, and Planning

 Do you need an attorney to help you start a cannabis delivery business?

 Cannabis delivery laws are tricky to navigate, especially since federal laws classify marijuana as a Schedule 1 drug.
 If you have concerns about starting a delivery business, consider speaking with a business attorney with experience in the cannabis industry.

 You Don’t Have To Solve This on Your Own – Get a Lawyer’s Help